bixb922/crank-organ/doc-software/README.md

 * Go back to the beginning of the current tune (restart it).
 * See information about current tune
 * Control the sequence of tunes in the setlist
-* Control reproduction speed
+* Control the tempo of the tune (make the tunes play faster or slower)

 ### Current tune

-This section shows current tune, title, author, year, genre, duration and a bar with % played.
+This section shows current tune, title, author, year, genre, duration and other information, and a bar with % played.

 ![Performance page, top](performance_waiting.jpg)